Home Lifestyle Top Tips for Reducing Your Monthly Utility Bills

 Making sure that your home is properly insulated is one of the most effective methods you can implement which will reduce your utility bills and reduce your carbon footprint.
 You can either opt for a professional to come and improve the insulation in your home, or you can try DIY methods.
 One of the simplest things you can do is reduce draughts in your home by sealing your doors and windows.
 This is very cheap and simple to do, so why not give it a try for yourself?

-Opt for Showers over Baths
+Opt for Showers Over Baths

 When it’s warmer outside, you should try and crank down the temperature of your showers and baths if possible.
 If you’re trying to keep cool from the rays of the midday sun you can opt for a cooler temperature overall, instead of a scolding hot one.
 A cold shower is a huge cost saving measure as it requires much less energy to heat up the water.
 In addition to this, you may also want to say “no” to baths and opt for a quick shower instead.
 Try to install a shower timer into your bathroom so that you’re notified when your five minutes is up.
 You would be very surprised how quickly you can actually shower when you are being mindful of your water consumption.
 Be sure to get everyone in your household involved too so that the impact is even greater!